FOREX-Dollar off 20-year peak as Fed headlines big central bank week

 At the same time, a turning point may come sooner than many policy watchers expect after the BOJ recently dropped the word "temporary" for its description of consumer price rises, even though the level is much lower than places like the United States and Britain.

-Markets are split on whether the BOE will raise rates by 50 or 75 basis points on Thursday.
+Markets are split on whether the Bank of England will raise rates by 50 or 75 basis points on Thursday.

 Monetary tightening will clash with new British finance minister Kwasi Kwarteng's emergency mini-budget, to be delivered on Friday, that will give more details about support to help ease the country's cost-of-living crisis.